 Now that I have been diagnosed, I do not plan to sit back and remain idle.
 Instead, I am determined to help bring this disease to an end during my lifetime.
-I have had to give up tennis and racquet sport in general, but I still enjoy walking, biking, and hiking.
-I want to learn as much as possible about Parkinson’s and help others cope with their struggles.
-I would also like to meet more people who are at a similar stage of the disease as me.
+I have had to give up tennis and racquet sports in general, but I still enjoy walking, biking, and hiking.
+I want to learn as much as possible about Parkinson's and help others cope with their struggles.
+I would also like to meet more people at a similar stage of the disease.
 Finally, I want to get involved in more fundraising activities and would like to form a group of like-minded individuals.

 How do you live well each day?

 My moment of victory comes in my new daily routine.
 I have a new, disciplined workout routine of a 60-minute workout followed by a 60-minute walk or a two-hour bike ride.
 I will not let Parkinson's defeat me.
 My new motto is WIN THE DAY.
 So, if I see you in my travels, I have already won.

 What do you wish you would’ve known when you were diagnosed with Parkinson’s?

 My Parkinson's diagnosis came out of left field.
 I am generally quite active and fit and was only diagnosed because I was experiencing balance and dizziness while participating in sports.
 I wish there were more awareness of early detection symptoms.

 What do you wish everyone with Parkinson’s knew about living well?

 I believe with early diagnosis, an active lifestyle, and the proper medication, we can delay the progression of Parkinson's.
 For how long?
 I don't know, but that is what drives me every day.

 Each month, we spotlight people from our Parkinson’s community who embody living well today – Moments of Victory®.
 Like Bruce's, your story could be featured on our blog and Facebook page so others can learn from your experiences and victories.